bhosaleakshay666/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/bhosaleakshay666/Portfolio/blob/main/images/ai-text-generator-flat-concept-spot-vector-46395185.jpg"> **[NLP - Text Generation using Corpus of choice](https://github.com/bhosaleakshay666/Text-Generation-using-LSTM)**

-This Jupyter notebook demonstrates text generation using a Long Short-Term Memory (LSTM) Recurrent Neural Network model trained on a corpus of Amazon product reviews.
-The notebook provides full code to load data, build, train and generate text from the LSTM model.
+The notebook provides full code to load data, build, train and generate text from the LSTM [Long Shert term Memory] a RNN model.
 It can be easily adapted to any text corpus.
 The resulting model can generate new realistic text after training on a large dataset.

 #